 What is 2030 Agenda?

 The 2030 Agenda of UNDP focuses on the eradication of poverty in all its forms and dimensions from the world, including extreme poverty.
 This Agenda consists of 17 Sustainable Development Goal which aims to “End poverty in all its forms everywhere by 2030”.
-Going by the progress made by India in the last 10 years in reducing poverty, it would definitely be able to eliminate extreme poverty by 2030 and will be able to meet the Sustainable Development Goal.
+Going by the progress made by India in the last ten years in reducing poverty, it would be able to eliminate extreme poverty by 2030.
+It will be able to meet the Sustainable Development Goal.

-Intiatives by the Indian Government to eradicate extreme poverty
+Initiatives by the Indian government to eradicate extreme poverty

 1. Deen Dayal Upadhyay Gram Kaushal Yojana (DDUGKY)

 The Deen Dayal Upadhyay Gram Kaushal Yojana (DDUGKY) was conceived to get rid of the pangs of deprivations.
 This scheme empowers the youth in rural regions with the skills and earning capacity on a monthly basis.
 It’s a valuable scheme for the poor in India in which proper training is imparted.

 2. Pradhan Mantri Kaushal Vikas Yojana (PMKVY) or Skill India